Atmosphere

 Language

 We offer a bilingual learning environment at each level (i.e. English and French).
-In the Toddler community, French is conversational.
-In Casa, we focus on oral French as well as vocabulary building through visual materials, manipulatives, classified cards and themes.
+In the Toddler Community, French is conversational.
+In the Casa Program, the focus is on oral French as well as vocabulary building through visual materials, manipulatives, classified cards and themes.

 Activities Cycle